- Transfer credit decisions are normally precedent‐setting and will be recorded in Humber’s transfer credit database.

-- Transfer credit will normally be assessed for course work completed within 5 years of the term of admission for core courses and 10 years of the term of admission for general education, breadth, English and Mathematics courses completed within 10 years of the transfer credit application.
+- Transfer credit will normally be assessed for core courses completed within 5 years of the transfer credit application and for general education, breadth, English and Mathematics courses completed within 10 years of the transfer credit application.

 - Applicants or students seeking transfer credit must provide an official transcript from each institution at which the course(s) being considered for transfer credit were taken.

 - If an articulation agreement does not already exist for the course(s) or program, it is the student’s responsibility to provide a detailed course outline(s) for each course being considered for transfer credit.
 For documents that are not in English, a translation by a certified translator is required.
 For documents from a country other than Canada a WES or ICAS course-by-course evaluation is required.

 - The grade for transferable courses will be recorded on the student’s academic record as “TRC”, and will indicate the number of credits at Humber for which transfer credit is granted.
 The grade from the sending institution will not be used in the calculation of any Humber GPA.